 Then, there are the neurotransmitters at work.

-We can take a cue from how roughly a quarter of people suffering from work anxiety try to cope by the medications they take:
+We can take a cue from how roughly a quarter of people suffering from work anxiety try to cope with the medications they take:

 - consuming more caffeine (31 percent)